fluidware/fluidsurveys-docs/chapters/Editor/basicquestions.rst

 	*Figure 6.1* Text Response Question Type

-Enabling the Multiline option and indicating the number of columns can create the perfect storm for allowing users to fill in text, which can also be restricted to a certain amount of words.
+Enabling the Multiline option and indicating the number of columns can create the perfect opportunity for allowing users to fill in text, which can also be restricted to a certain amount of words.
 The example below has a Text Response question type with multiline enabled, 50 columns, and All Characters validation of 2000 (roughly 200 words) which will cease to accept words after that point.

 .. figure:: ../../resources/editor/text_response_customized.png
 	:scale: 70%